-Next, wet a washcloth with hot water (but not scalding!), and put it over your face until it’s about room temperature.
-This is steaming out your pores, removing the impurities and the dead skin cells.
-It’ll take about a minute — enjoy the nearly-free facial.
+Next, wet a washcloth with hot water (but not scalding!), and rest it over your face for a few seconds.
+This steams your pores, removing the impurities and the dead skin cells.
+Enjoy the nearly-free facial.

 4. Wipe off the oil

-Take the washcloth, rinse and wring it, then gently wipe off the oil.
-Your skin will probably feel softer immediately.
+Rinse and wring the washcloth, then gently wipe off the oil.
+Done.

 Photo by Macarena Alejandra